Argentina v England: When is the 2023 Rugby World Cup third-place play-off?

 Argentina have played here only once during this year’s tournament, losing to New Zealand in the semi-final.

-Similar to Argentina, Steve Borthwick’s side have played here once already during this year’s World Cup, losing to South Africa in the semi-final.
+Similar to the Pumas, Steve Borthwick’s side have played here once already during this year’s World Cup, losing to South Africa in the semi-final.

 This stadium was historically built for the 1998 Fifa World Cup and has been the national stadium for France ever since as well as the home for the country’s rugby team.
 Les Bleus first played here on February 7, 1998.